-We also run music therapy programs for people with cancer at the Olivia Newton-John Cancer, Wellness & Research Centre.
+Music Therapy programs for people with cancer are part of the Wellness and Supportive Care service at the Olivia Newton John Cancer Wellness & Research Centre.
 To find out more about these, see the ONJ Centre website.

 Music therapy involves the use of musical experiences, and the relationships that develop through them, as a means of helping patients who have been debilitated by illness, injury, or trauma to regain previous levels of function or help adjust patients to their new levels of function.